2012 Gorno-Badakhshan clashes: Clashes

 After the government announced that "Ayyombekov and his accomplices have declined to face justice," phone and internet communications were cut off to the Gorno-Badakhshan capital of Khorog.
 Tajikistan's most popular news website was also shut down and the personnel of international aid groups were evacuated.
 Roadblocks were erected on roads leading into the area.

 Tajik military forces then moved into the province after which "heavy fighting" ensued on 24 July with militants loyal to Ayyombekov and Muhammadboqirov in the streets of Khorog.
 Ayyombekov estimated in an interview that 800 Tajik soldiers had been deployed to the area.
 Residents reported seeing armored vehicles and helicopter gunships.

 State-owned television reported that 23 soldiers had been wounded, but no soldiers or civilians had been killed.
 Initial casualty reports varied.
 BBC News reported at least 12 soldiers and 30 militants had been killed, but also spoke with a hospital source who reported more than 100 military personnel and 100 civilians dead.
 The Associated Press cited an unnamed government source as stating that at least twenty soldiers had been killed, while the chief military prosecutor, Khairullo Saidov, suffered a foot injury.
 Radio Free Europe/Radio Liberty reported that snipers had killed at least six civilians, including children.
 Al Jazeera reported 12 dead soldiers and 30 dead rebels, as well as more than 20 wounded soldiers.

 President Rahmon ordered a halt to operations the following day, stating that rebel commanders had agreed to make "concessions," and called on all Gorno-Badakhshan militant groups to disarm.
-Reuters reported that Defence Minister Sherali Khairulloyev had traveled to the area to offer amnesty to all militant leaders who surrendered.
+Reuters reported that Defence Minister Sherali Khayrulloyev had travelled to the area to offer amnesty to all militant leaders who surrendered.

 In the aftermath of the fighting, on August 22, 2012, former Tajik opposition leader Imomnazar Imomnazarov was killed, by what many locals suspect to be the Tajik government.